-One of the effective approaches to numerical integration of Ito stochastic differential equations is an approach based on the Taylor--Ito expansion \cite{2}-\cite{3}.
-The most important feature of such expansion is a presence in them of the so-called iterated stochastic Ito integrals, which play the key role for solving the problem of numerical integration of Ito stochastic differential equations and has the following form
+One of the effective approaches to the numerical integration of Ito stochastic differential equations is an approach based on the Taylor--Ito expansion \cite{2}-\cite{3}.
+The most important feature of the Taylor--Ito expansion is a presence in this expansion of the so-called iterated Ito stochastic integrals, which play the key role for solving the problem of numerical integration of Ito stochastic differential equations and have the following form